pierrerolland/param-converter-bundle/README.md

 # param-converter-bundle

-This bundle aims to provide useful param converters.
-For now, it only provides a complete Doctrine entity param converter.
+This bundle aims to provide useful request attributes.
+For now, it provides a complete Doctrine entity argument resolver.
 See usage below.

 ## Installation